hamzaaeell/linkedin-scraper/README_basic_scraper.md

 - `company`: Company name
 - `company_url`: Clean LinkedIn URL for the company (tracking parameters removed)
 - `job_url`: Direct URL to the job posting (unique identifier)
+- `category`: Category name the job was found under
+- `search_title`: Specific job title that was searched for
 - `scraped_at`: Timestamp when the job was scraped

 ## Example Output